 Why Change Your Behaviors?

 Do your current behaviors build you up or tear you down?
 Look back at the values and goals you set for yourself in the section Making Decisions About Same-sex Attraction.
 Do your current behaviors take you toward or away from your ultimate goals?
-When you behave contrary to your personal values, your internal feelings of self-worth decrease, but when you behave consistent with your personal values, those feelings of self-worth increase.
+When you behave contrary to your personal values, your internal feelings of self-worth decrease, but when you behave consistent with your personal values, your feelings of self-worth increase.
 Integrity is to have the moral courage to make your actions consistent with your knowledge of right and wrong.
 As you look at your behaviors, if you find any that are incongruent with the things you really value in life, change them to actions that are congruent with your values and with eternal gospel principles.
-All people have sex urges and if we control those urges, we gain self-mastery and strength.
+All people have sexual urges and if we control those urges, we gain self-mastery and strength.
 If we yield to our carnal desires and urges, we get weaker until our actions are beyond control.

 “We give our lives to that which we give our time.”
 (Bradford, William R. “Unclutter Your Life,” Ensign, May 1992, p.
 28.)
 We become “oriented” to that to which we repeatedly give our hearts.
 Do you spend your time in healthy or unhealthy pursuits?
 Everything you do today affects your future.
 You can destroy your future or build your future by the choices you make today.
 “Wherefore do ye spend money for that which is not bread? and your labour for that which satisfieth not? hearken diligently unto me, and eat ye that which is good. . . .”
 (Isaiah 55:2) Behaving in harmony with healthy desires brings positive consequences, while violating them brings negative consequences.